 - Numbness or Tingling: Some report tingling in their arms and legs, face, hands or feet.

-Chiropractic treatments for Fibromyalgia management
+Chiropractic Treatments for Fibromyalgia Management

-Chiropractic treatment for Fibromyalgia includes the release of pressure points, neck or back pain management, headache relief, as well as musculoskeletal and shoulder pain relief.
-Through professional adjustments of your skeletal structure, chiropractic care focuses on relieving the tension and pain caused by Fibromyalgia.
+Chronic pain, like that experienced by fibromyalgia patients, may be effectively managed with chiropractic care in conjunction with your practitioner's recommendations.
+Fibromyalgia pain management through chiropractic care includes the release of pressure points, neck or back pain management, headache relief, as well as musculoskeletal and shoulder pain relief.
+Through professional chiropractic adjustments of your skeletal structure, chiropractic care focuses on relieving the tension and pain caused by fibromyalgia.